ysig/GraKeL/doc/kernels/random_walk.rst

 Sugiyama and Borgwardt focused in :cite:`sugiyama2015halting_gn` on a different problem of random walk kernels, a phenomenon referred to as "halting".

-Two implementations of this kernel (one considering label information and one without), follows:
+Next follow two implementations of this kernel (one for unlabeled graphs and one for graphs with discrete node labels)

 .. currentmodule:: grakel